Margery Jourdemayne

-Margery Jourdemayne, "the Witch of Eye Next Westminster" (before 1415 – 27 October 1441) was an English woman who was accused of treasonable witchcraft and subsequently burned at the stake.
+Margery Jourdemayne, "the Witch of Eye Next Westminster" (before 1415 – 27 October 1441) was an English woman who was accused of "false belief and witchcraft".
+She was probably sentenced by a church court; no record survives confirming the charges.
+Edward Coke later claimed he had seen a document that she was burned De heretico comburendo.
+She was burned at the stake in Smithfield Market on 27 October 1441.

 Life

 Margery was married to William Jourdemayne.
 Although nothing is known of her own family, her husband's family of Jourdemayne were well established and prosperous Middlesex yeomen from at least the end of the fourteenth century.
 The meaning of the surname is likely to have come from the Old French for a day labourer–jour de main.

 Activity

 From the early 1430s, Margery seems to have kept the company of a number of respected and learned clerics and courtiers, somewhat unusually for the wife of a cowherd.

 Eleanor Cobham admitted at her trial to having long used Margery's services.
 It seems that this was a relationship of at least ten years.
 Eleanor also stated that she had sought Margery's help in becoming pregnant by her husband, Humphrey, Duke of Gloucester.
 It is likely that she and other ladies of the Court were well versed in Margery's profession.

 In 1432 her fellow prisoners at Windsor Castle included friars and clerics, one of whom, Ashwell, was proficient in astronomy and would in June 1433 successfully forecast an eclipse.